awslabs/aws-config-rdk/docs/commands/export.md

 # Arguments

 - The `--format` flag can be used to specify export format, though currently it supports only (and defaults to) `terraform`.
 - The `--output-version` flag can be used to specify the Terraform major version.
-Currently, only `1.x` is supported.
+Currently, only `1.x` or `1.x_organization` (for Org rules) is supported.
 - The `--rdklib-layer-arn` flag can be used for attaching Lambda Layer ARN that contains the desired `rdklib` layer.
 Note that Lambda Layers are region-specific.
 - The `--lambda-role-arn` flag can be used for assigning existing iam role to all Lambda functions created for Custom Config Rules.
 - The `--lambda-layers` flag can be used for attaching a comma-separated list of Lambda Layer ARNs to deploy with your Lambda function(s).